 - I-20 Requirements

-The application deadline for our May 2018 DPT Program is October 2, 2017.
-It is a "firm" deadline.
-This means that ALL program and application requirements must be postmarked or received by PTCAS by 10/2/2017.
-This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observations hours in at least two different professional settings (meaning at least two different populations/diagnoses), a completed and mailed supplemental application and fee (click on link below to download the supplemental application and site preference form), and your official GRE scores.
+The application deadline for our May 2021 DPT Program is October 1, 2020.
+This is a firm deadline, which means all program and application requirements must be postmarked or received by PTCAS by that date.
+This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observation hours in at least two different professional settings (at least two different populations/diagnoses), your completed supplemental application and fee (download the supplemental application below), and your official GRE scores submitted directly to PTCAS (code 7751).

 Early Decision Deadline

-Students interested in applying for Early Decision (ED) must have their application submitted to PTCAS on or before August 15, 2017.
-Please log on to PTCAS.org to review the ED instructions, as it is a binding contract and several requirements must be met for your applciation to be considered.
+Students interested in applying for Early Decision (ED) must have their application submitted to PTCAS on or before August 15, 2020.
+Please log on to PTCAS.org to review the ED instructions, as it is a binding contract and several requirements must be met for your application to be considered.

 General Record Exam (GRE)

-ALL applicants are required to take the GRE, and all scores must be sent directly from ETS/ GRE to PTCAS.
-To insure PTCAS receives your scores electronically, provide ETS/GRE with our code: 7751.
+All applicants are required to take the GRE, and all scores must be sent directly from ETS/GRE to PTCAS.
+To ensure PTCAS receives your scores electronically, provide ETS/GRE with our code: 7751.
 We no longer accept paper copies.

 Letters of Recommendation